kremastra/telebot-inline-pagination/README.md

 # Telegram Inline Paginator for [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI/) (telebot)

-A library for pyTelegramBotAPI that allows you to easily do pagination for any Inline keyboards.
+A library for pyTelegramBotAPI that allows you to display data in the format of a pageable inline keyboard.

 ## Installation
 You can use [pip](https://pip.pypa.io/en/stable/) to install this library.